Jwan622/grad_school_math/grad_school_math/stats_and_prob_course/chap2/assignment.md

 Law of total probability:
 You are using the Law of Total Probability, which states that the total probability of an event (in this case, a review being in Word format) is the sum of the probabilities of that event across all distinct categories.
 P(w) = 0.8 * 0.6 + 0.5 * 0.3 + 0.3 * 0.1

+answer:
+0.66

+14. "A boiler has five identical relief valves.
+The probability that any particular valve will open on demand is .95.
+Assuming independent operation of the valves, calculate P(at least one valve opens).
+Specify your answer to 8 decimal places."

+P(at least 1) = 1 - P(none) = 1 - 0.95^5

+work: 0.99999969

+15. "Professor Stan der Deviation can take one of two routes on his way home from work.
+On the first route, there are four railroad crossings.
+The probability that he will be stopped by a train at any particular one of the crossings is .1, and trains operate independently at the four crossings.
+The other route is longer but there are only two crossings, independent of one another, with the same stoppage probability for each as on the first route.
+On a particular day, Professor Deviation has a meeting scheduled at home for a certain time.
+Whichever route he takes, he calculates that he will be late if he is stopped by trains at at least half the crossings encountered.
+Calculate the probability of being late using route #2.
+Specify your answer to 2 decimal places."

+work:

+For route #2, there are two possibilities that result in Professor Deviation being late:

+He is stopped at the first crossing but not at the second.
+He is stopped at the second crossing but not at the first.
+He is stopped at both crossings.

+The probability of each of these scenarios is calculated as follows:

+Probability of being stopped at the first crossing but not the second:
+0.1×0.9.

+Probability of being stopped at the second crossing but not the first:
+0.9×0.1.

+Probability of being stopped at both crossings:
+0.1×0.1.

+P(late)=(0.1×0.9)+(0.9×0.1)+(0.1×0.1)

+Answer: 0.19

+16. "Professor Stan der Deviation can take one of two routes on his way home from work.
+On the first route, there are four railroad crossings.
+The probability that he will be stopped by a train at any particular one of the crossings is .1, and trains operate independently at the four crossings.
+The other route is longer but there are only two crossings, independent of one another, with the same stoppage probability for each as on the first route.
+On a particular day, Professor Deviation has a meeting scheduled at home for a certain time.
+Whichever route he takes, he calculates that he will be late if he is stopped by trains at at least half the crossings encountered.
+Calculate the probability of being late using route #1.
+Specify your answer to 4 decimal places."

+work:

+p(late for route 1) = P(stopped by 2 trains) + P(stopped by 3 trains) + P(stopped by 4 trains)

+P(at least 2) = 1 - P(0) - P(1) so we're using complement rule.

+P(0 trains stopped) = 0.9^4 = 0.6561
+P(1 trains stopped) = 4c1 * * (0.1)^1 * (0.9)^3 = 4 * 0.1 * (0.9)^3 ≈ 0.2916 (probability of being stopped at exactly one crossing)

+so 1 - 0.6561 - 0.2916

+answer: 0.0523

+17. "A department store sells sport shirts in three sizes (small, medium, and large), three patterns (plaid, print, and stripe), and two sleeve lengths (long and short).
+The tables on page 81 (exercise number 50) give the proportions of shirts sold in the various category combinations.
+Given that the shirt just sold was a medium plaid, what is the probability that it was long- sleeved?
+Specify your answer to 3 decimal places."

+work:
+Use Conditional Prob
+From the chart:

+The proportion of medium plaid short-sleeved shirts is 0.08.
+The proportion of medium plaid long-sleeved shirts is 0.10.
+First, we add these to get the total proportion of medium plaid shirts, regardless of sleeve length:

+P(medium plaid ) = p(medim plaid short sleeve) + P(medium plaid long sleeve) = 0.08 + 0.1
+Then, the conditional probability that the shirt was long-sleeved given that it was medium plaid is:

+P(Long-sleeved | Medium Plaid) =  P(Medium Plaid Long-sleeved) / P(Medium Plaid)
+P(LS | Medium Plaid) = P(Medium Plaid and LS) / P(Medium Plaid) = 0.10 / 0.18 = 5/9 =

+Answer: 0.556

+18. "A department store sells sport shirts in three sizes (small, medium, and large), three patterns (plaid, print, and stripe), and two sleeve lengths (long and short).
+The tables on page 81 (exercise number 50) give the proportions of shirts sold in the various category combinations.
+Given that the shirt just sold was a medium plaid, what is the probability that it was short-sleeved?
+Specify your answer to 3 decimal places."

+answer: 0.444

+19."A department store sells sport shirts in three sizes (small, medium, and large), three patterns (plaid, print, and stripe), and two sleeve lengths (long and short).
+The tables on page 81 (exercise number 50) give the proportions of shirts sold in the various category combinations.
+Given that the shirt just sold was a medium plaid, what is the probability that it was short-sleeved?
+Specify your answer to 3 decimal places."

+work:
+adding it up on the chart, looks like 0.44/1 = 0.44

+20. "A department store sells sport shirts in three sizes (small, medium, and large), three patterns (plaid, print, and stripe), and two sleeve lengths (long and short).
+The tables on page 81 (exercise number 50) give the proportions of shirts sold in the various category combinations.
+What is the probability that the pattern of the next shirt sold is a print?
+Specify your answer to 2 decimal places."

+work: 0.25